We have to have money to survive. Period.

 In the event that a huge disaster strikes, food can, and probably will be exchanged almost like it were currency.
 It’s very important to have a food storage, not only for the betterment of your finances, but for your emergency preparedness, as well.

 Getting a food storage started isn’t as difficult as many people think it is, either.
 Every time you go to the store, you can grab a can of imperishable food, or two, and by the time you know it you’re going to be needing a huge pantry for your loads of food.
 You can also go a little more aggressive while you’re building up your food storage, too.
 Get three or four cans of food at a time, beans, etc. and you’re going to have the best food storage on the block.
+If you need help getting going, check out our complete survival food list for ideas.

 Part of how a food storage will save you money, though, is by using it.
 Instead of going to get fast food every night (Which could cost somewhere between $7-$42 normally, depending on the size of your family), you can use a can of beans, which costs less than a dollar, and some type of dehydrated fruit or meat to feed your family.
 You’re saving a lot of dough, by buying and using your food storage.